Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Asymptotically faithful coverings and piecewise properties

-In what follows, we say that a collection of spaces, say a warped cone $(tY,d_\Gamma)_{t>0}$, has some property $P$ if all the spaces in the collection satisfy property $P$ with a uniform estimate on the respective constants.
-Examples of \emph{properties} include hyperbolicity (with a uniform constant $\delta$), coarse embeddability into a Banach space $E$ (with uniform estimates $\rho_-,\rho_+$ as in Definition \ref{ce qi defi}), asymptotic dimension at most $k$ (with a uniform function $R\mapsto S(R)$) or property A (with a uniform function $R\mapsto S(R)$, see Definition \ref{A defi}).
+In what follows, we say that a collection of metric spaces, say a warped cone $(tY,d_\Gamma)_{t>0}$, has some property $P$ if all the spaces in the collection satisfy property $P$ with a uniform estimate on the respective constants.
+Examples of such {properties} include hyperbolicity (with a uniform constant $\delta$), coarse embeddability into a Banach space $E$ (with uniform estimates $\rho_-,\rho_+$ as in Definition \ref{ce qi defi}), asymptotic dimension at most $k$ (with a uniform function $R\mapsto S(R)$), or property A (with a uniform function $R\mapsto S(R)$, see Definition \ref{A defi}); a non-example would be `being a subset of $\R$' because this is not an isometry invariant or `countability of the collection' because it refers to the whole collection.

-This is in accordance with the language we have been using so far, when we called a family of quasi-isometric maps with uniform constants a quasi-isometry.
-Such an approach was introduced in order to define \emph{finite decomposition complexity} in \cite{GTY}, where such collections are called \emph{metric families}.
-This is mainly a matter of a convenient language, as, in particular, for the properties that we will be interested in, a property holds for a box space $\bigsqcup_i \Gamma/\Gamma_i$ if and only if it holds for for the metric family $(\Gamma/\Gamma_i)_i$.
+Such an approach was first introduced by Guentner, Tessera, and Yu in \cite{GTY}---where collections as above are called \emph{metric families}---in order to define \emph{finite decomposition complexity}.
+For us this is mainly a matter of convenient language, as for example---for all properties that we will be interested in---a box space $\bigsqcup_i \Gamma/\Gamma_i$ has some property if and only if the property holds for the metric family $(\Gamma/\Gamma_i)_i$.
+This approach follows the spirit of \cref{ce qi defi}, extending the definition of a quasi-isometry and a coarse embedding from a single map between two metric spaces to families of maps between various spaces.

+Below, given a metric space $Y$, a scale $R<\infty$, and a forbidden subset $F \subseteq Y$, we consider the metric family $Y^R_{F+}$ of subsets of $Y$ with diameter at most $R$ and not intersecting $F$.
+Piecewise properties are defined by referring to properties of the family being the union of such $Y^R_{F+}$ over all scales $R<\infty$, where $F$ is a bounded subset allowed to vary with $R$.
+There is also the corresponding version for $Y$ being a metric family indexed by a linearly ordered set.

-\begin{defi} Let $P$ be some property of metric spaces (that is, invariant under isometries). \begin{itemize} \item A family of metric spaces $(Y_i)_{i\in I}$ indexed by a linearly ordered set $(I,\leq)$ \emph{has property $P$ piecewise} if for every $R\in \N$ there is $j\in I$ such that the sum $\bigcup_R Y_{j(R)+}^R$ of metric families
+\begin{defi} Let $P$ be some property of metric families as discussed above. \begin{itemize} \item A metric space $Y$ \emph{has property $P$ piecewise} if for every $R\in \N$ there is a bounded subset $F(R)\subseteq Y$ such that the union $\bigcup_R Y_{F(R)+}^R$ of metric families satisfies property $P$, where